codingkapoor/javascript-dot-antlr-parser/README.md

 # javascript-dot-antlr-parser
-ANTLR parser written in Javascript for the DOT language

-# Objective
 The objective of this project is to demostrate how to capture diagnostics i.e., semantic and syntactic errors for DOT language using ANTLR parser written in Javascript.

 # Installation